 - Bernstein, J. (2014) “Where is the Automation in the Productivity Accounts?”
 Available at: Link.

-- Bunker, N. (no date) “The Pace of Productivity Growth and Misallocation in the U.S.” Available at: Link.
+- Bunker, N. (2015) “The Pace of Productivity Growth and Misallocation in the U.S.” Available at: Link.

 - Baumol, W. J. and Bowen, W. G. (1965) “On the Performing Arts: The Anatomy of Their Economic Problems,” The American Economic Review.
 American Economic Association, 55(1/2), pp. 495–502.
 Available at: Link.